Never Let Me Go (2010 film): Critical response

 Christy Lemire stated that the film was a "gorgeous, provocative look at humanity" and observed that like its characters, the film "demands much of its audiences emotionally".
 She concluded that Never Let Me Go is worth the investment.
 Los Angeles Times film critic Kenneth Turan thought that the film was "passionate about deliberation and restraint" and believed that the latter may not appeal to all audiences.
 Scott Bowles, writing for USA Today, gave the film a negative review, declaring "never was a movie so bleak and empty".
 He claimed that Never Let Me Go did not "embrace the book's unrelentingly dark tones", but rather wallowed in them.
-He commented that not even the cast's performance, particularly Garfield's, were enough to redeem the film.
+He commented that not even the cast's performance, particularly Garfield's, was enough to redeem the film.
 New York Times journalist Manohla Dargis said that the film presented "the aspect of a tasteful shocker" because its "cruelty is done so prettily and with such caution that the sting remains light".